 So does this work?
 Absolutely not!
-When this code is involved an exception is raise in the constructor before creating the string list, and the system immediately invokes the destructor, which tries to clear the non-exiting list raising an access violation or a similar error.
+When this code is involved an exception is raised in the constructor, before creating the string list, and the system immediately invokes the destructor, which tries to clear the non-existing list raising an access violation or a similar error.

 Why would this happen?
 Again, if you reverse the sequence in the constructor (create the string list first, raise the exception later) everything works properly because the destructor indeed needs to free the string list.
-But that is not the real fix, only a workaround.
+But that isn't a real fix, only a work around.
 What you should always consider is protecting the code of a destructor in a way it never assumes the constructor was completely executed.
-This could be an example:
+This is an example:

 '''

 destructor TObjectWithList.Destroy;

 begin

 if Assigned (FStringList) then

 begin

 FStringList.Clear;

-FStringList.Free;
+FreeAndNil(FStringList);

 end;

 inherited;

-end;

-end;
+end:

 '''

-Advanced Exceptions
+Advanced Features of Exceptions

-This is one of the sections of the book you might want to skip the first time you read it, as it might be a little too complex.
-Unless you have already a good knowledge of the language, I suggest moving to the next chapter.
+This is one of the sections of the book you might want to skip the first time you read it, unless you have already a good knowledge of the language.
+You can move to the next chapter and get back to this section in the future.

 In the final part of the chapter, I'm going to cover some more advanced topics related with exceptions handling.
 I'll cover nested exceptions (RaiseOuterException) and intercepting exceptions of a class (RaisingException).
-These features were not part of the early versions of Delphi, and add significative power to the system.
+These features were not part of the early versions of the Object Pascal language, and add significant power to the system.